-This 20-Minute Treadmill Workout Builds Speed and Stamina
+This 20-Minute Treadmill Interval Workout Builds Speed and Stamina

 By combining two types of interval training, it gives you a serious sweat session in less time.

-"All runners do interval and speed training or hill work to improve performance," Warner explained in a recent Facebook Live with Health at Mile High Run Club's New York City studio.
-"It's the only way to get faster and improve indurance."
+"All runners do interval and speed training or hill work to improve performance," Warner explained in a Facebook Live with Health at Mile High Run Club's New York City studio.
+"It's the only way to get faster and improve endurance."
 (Check out the full video below.)

 Ready to break a sweat?
-The first 10 minutes of Warner's Peak to Peak workout are comprised of hill intervals, which fire up your glutes and build strength.
+The first 10 minutes of Warner's treadmill interval workout are comprised of hill intervals, which fire up your glutes and build strength.
 The final 10 minutes are speed intervals, helping you to push your pace.

-Before you get started, pay attention to your form: Warner recommends that you "run tall," which means keeping your chest and ribcage out and open, and making sure your shoulders are relaxed.
-Your arms should be kept at a 90-degree angle, with your wrists and elbows in line.
+Before you get started, pay attention to your form: Warner recommends that you "run tall," which means keeping your chest and ribcage up and open, and making sure your shoulders are relaxed.
+Your arms should be kept at 90-degree angles, with your wrists and elbows in line.

 To get more fitness stories delivered to your inbox, sign up for the Healthy Living newsletter